adamant/adamant.language.reference/ideas-considering.md

 ## Use `|` as Remainder Operator

 Now that it isn't taken up by "or", the pipe could be used as the remainder operator, fitting the mathematical usage.
-However, right now it is the magnitude operator.
+However, that still seems a pretty rare operator.
+Perhaps it should be used for something else more common

 ## Give Tuples Uglier Syntax

 Since I somewhat want to discourage the use of tuples.
 I could give them a worse syntax and thereby free up square brackets for something else.
 Options include `[| |]`, `[[ ]]`, `([ ])`, `(( ))` (could be confusing), `[< >]`, or `</ />`.
 The square brackets would then be free for either lists/collection construction, or generics.
 Going with the idea of product types, they could be written `a**b**c` and the type declarations would match.

-Also, I could make the element access both longer and avoid ambiguity by useing `item1`, `item2`... the way C# does.
+Also, I could make the element access both longer and avoid ambiguity by using `item1`, `item2`... the way C# does.

 ## F# and Haskell Style Generics